What is Fibre Pro and how does it work?

 Fibre Pro delivers gigabit broadband and is the best home broadband available on the Chorus network – combining the best broadband technology (fibre) with the fastest residential plan available.
 Fibre Pro is available to everyone connected to the Chorus fibre network.

 Chorus provides your gigabit broadband connection using world-leading GPON (Gigabit-capable Passive Optical Networks) and GE (Gigabit Ethernet) technology, built under our ultra-fast broadband contract with the New Zealand Government.

 Chorus Fibre Pro broadband operates at a maximum download speed of up to 1 gigabit per second (Gbps), and 550 megabits per second (Mbps) upload speeds.
-In practice, due to network overheads, the service you get from your broadband provider should achieve peak download speeds above 900Mbps and upload speeds above 500Mbps when you do a speed test.
+In practice, due to network overheads, the service you get from your broadband provider should achieve peak average download speeds around 850Mbps and average upload speeds around 500Mbps.

 What are network overheads?